-Recommend to the Watermaster Board to adopt the Semi-Annual OBMP Status Report 2024-2, and direct staff to file a copy with the Court, subject to any necessary non-substantive changes.
+Recommend to the Advisory Committee to recommend to the Watermaster Board to adopt the Semi-Annual OBMP Status Report 2024-2, and direct staff to file a copy with the Court, subject to any necessary non-substantive changes.

 D. SGMA REPORTING FOR WATER YEAR 2024